tomoyanonymous/matsuuratomoyacom-web/_src/info/161008_post_past.md

 What makes things "digital", explaining roughly , it is interpreting. if an voltage get over some level, it's 1. if not, it's 0.
 When you read this statement, you see the placements of the ink on the paper or dots on a display of your PC, you interpret that pattern as characters.

+And then, there is a common rule between sender and receiver.

 Of course, the level of voltage is interpreted by a function of some electronic parts, but that level is still defined by human.
 Every time interpretation needs human.